thcsomebody/Energy-Level-Schedule-/README.md

- a system that integrates Gemini, Airtable, and Tana to track daily energy levels and productivity involves several steps.
+A system that integrates n8n, Airtable, and Tana to track daily energy levels and productivity involves several steps.
 Below is a high-level overview of how you can set up this system:
 Step 1: Set Up Airtable

     Create an Airtable Base: